 The best way to preserve outdoor fiberglass sculptures is to undertake regular cleaning and then apply protective coatings as part of the general maintenance.

 No paint layer or varnish will last forever outdoors and re-coating will ultimately be required.

 1) Never use chemicals, cleaning solutions or tarnish removers to clean the surface of the sculpture.

-2) Avoid exposure of the sculpture to chemicals such as fertiliser sprays, chlorine, pesticides, bug sprays, window washing products, ammonia or other household products.
+2) Avoid exposing the sculpture to chemicals such as fertilizer sprays, chlorine, pesticides, bug sprays, window washing products, ammonia or other household products.
 Chemicals will adversely affect the painted surface.

 3) Never use abrasive cleaning pads, steel wool or sandpaper on the sculpture.
 Use of such materials could mark the surface.

 If dust and dirt build up on the sculpture, it will need to be washed.
 Do not use chemicals!
 Clean the sculpture with a soft sponge, some water and mild soap detergent.

 Step 1: Wash the sculpture with warm water, soft brush and a soft cloth.
 A little bit of liquid detergent can be used if required.
 It is important to rinse the sculpture thoroughly.